An authentic Cape Breton Experience

 easily accessible right behind the Celtic Music Centre.

-and history along the way, including the story of
+and history along the way!

 What differentiates Cape

 What the word "Ceilidh" means and how it's pronounced?